vaneseltine/nominally/paper.md

 `Nominally` aggressively cleans input;
 scrapes titles, nicknames, and suffixes;
 and parses apart first, middle, and last names.
+Not all errors can be corrected, but many variations can be aligned.

-`Nominally` is designed for large-scale work, and we employ `nominally` as part of the construction of data linkage for the UMETRICS dataset at the Institute for Research on Innovation & Science [@UMETRICS2020], which involves processing millions of name records of university employees, grant principal investigators, and published authors.
+`Nominally` is designed for large-scale work.
+We employ `nominally` as part of the construction of data linkage for the UMETRICS dataset of the Institute for Research on Innovation & Science [@UMETRICS2020], which involves processing millions of name records of university employees, grant principal investigators, and published authors.